urbit/docs/tutorials/arvo/arvo.md

  - `+poke` is the transition function that moves Arvo from one state to the next.
  - `+come` is...
- - `+peek` is...
+ - `+peek` is an arm used for inspecting things outside of the kernel.
  - `+load` is...
  - `+wish` is...

+ The [Section 3bE core](#section-3be-core) does not follow this pattern.

-##### Section 3bE Arvo Core
+##### Section 3bE core

 This core defines helper functions that are called in the larval and adult cores.
-These helper functions are placed here for safety so that they do not have access to the entire state of Arvo, which is contained in the structural interface core.
+These helper functions are placed here for safety so that they do not have access to the entire [state of Arvo](#the-state), which is contained in the structural interface core.
 One reason this core is required is that the Arvo interface has only five arms and additional arms are required to perform everything the kernel needs to do in a clean manner, so they must be segregated from the other three cores that stick to the five-arm paradigm.

 ##### Implementation core